-I have also been granted two US patents for industrial designs of leather tool bags I did for Ideal Industries Canada in Ajax Ontario.
+I have also been granted two US patents for industrial designs of leather tool bags I designed for Ideal Industries Canada, in Ajax Ontario.

 My Materials and Techniques

-I work with vegetable tanned natural cowhide.
-When I get the hides they have already been "tanned", meaning they have been processed to make them stable and resistant to rotting.
-The hides are soaked in a "tea" made from tree bark (which has a high tannin content) to tan them.
+I work with vegetable tanned natural cowhide of various thicknesses.
+When I receive the hides they have already been "tanned", meaning they have been processed to make them stable and resistant to degradation.
+The hides have been soaked in a "tea" made from tree bark (which has a high tannin content) to tan them.
 Otherwise they are natural and uncolored (actually a flesh color) and have the hair removed.
 As the hides and the tanning agent are both natural organic products, the material is very safe to work with and it is biodegradable.

-I use both "top grain" and "split sueded" cowhide, both are vegetable tanned.
+I use both "top grain" and "split suede" cowhide.
+Both are vegetable tanned.
 The "top grain" leather is smooth and has the hair-cell pattern (many tiny holes) in the surface.
-The split sueded cowhide is fibrous and has a nap.
+The split suede cowhide is fibrous and flexible and has a nap.
 It accepts paint and dye extremely well.

 Vegetable tanned hides have the unique ability to be wetted and formed much like wet clay.
-It can be stamped or debossed using various tools that, when tapped with a hammer, leave lasting impressions.
+It can be stamped or debossed using various tools that, when tapped with a hammer, darken and leave lasting impressions.
 This is called leather tooling.
 When dry, the leather becomes stiff and holds the shape given it.

 I use various tools to create the textures in my sculptural work.
 The leather is very accepting of any manipulation when it is damp.
-I use abrasives as well as hammering, scratching, rubbing etc. and rewards with intricate and interesting surface markings.
-Some of the rough surface textures I make are taken directly off granite rock in the Canadian Shield.
-Wet leather is stretched out on the rock surface and pressed into it by hand or by foot.
-The ancient texture of the rock is permanently impressed into the fiber as it dries in the sun.
+I use abrasives as well as hammering, scratching, rubbing etc. to create intricate and interesting surface markings, or an overall texture.
+One of the rough surface textures I make, is transfered directly from granite rock in the Canadian Shield.
+Wet leather is stretched out on the rock surface and pressed into it by hand or by bare foot.
+The ancient texture of the rock is permanently impressed into the fiber surface as it dries in the sun.